energy-on-chain/billfish-pachanga-ai/README.txt

 ###############################################################################
-# PROJECT: Toledo Bend
+# PROJECT: Billfish Pachanga (V3)
-# DATE STARTED: 16-September-2024
+# DATE STARTED: 19-September-2024
-# DESCRIPTION: This is codebase for all Toledo Bend angler tournament
+# DESCRIPTION: This is codebase for all Billfish Pachanga fishing tournament
 # solutions.
-It usese V3 of the angler tournament template.
+It usese V3 of the fishing tournament template.
 ###############################################################################
 ###############################################################################
 ###############################################################################